pdehne/VFLib/README.md

 ## (This is pre-release software)

-VFLib is a source code collection of individual \ref modules containing functionality for a variety of applications, with an emphasis on building concurrent systems.
+VFLib is a source code collection of individual **modules** containing functionality for a variety of applications, with an emphasis on building concurrent systems.
 VFLib requires [JUCE][3] (Jules' Utility Class Extensions), available from [Raw Material Software][4].
 JUCE is available